 Contact business office Monday through Thursday to initiate conversation about space availability and proposed charges.
 Phone 344-5091 or contact us by email at email@example.com.

-The lower level social hall is carpeted, has excellent air flow, heat and air conditioning.
-It is handicap accessible via an elevator from the foyer, with toilets close at hand.
+The lower level fellowship hall is carpeted and has excellent airflow, heat and air conditioning.
+It is fully accessible via an elevator from the foyer, with toilets close at hand.
 It can be rented with folding chairs and banquet tables and will accommodate about 200 patrons.
-It is served by the Commercial Kitchen via a large pass through or two doorways which allow effective traffic patterns for service. [/column]
+It is served by the Commercial Kitchen via a large pass through or two doorways which allow effective traffic patterns for service.

 Parking Rental Spaces

-A six month contract currently is priced at $438, with contracts starting in July and January.
+A six-month contract currently is priced at $468, with contracts starting in August and February.
 The rental entitles you to a specific parking spot.
 A waiting list is maintained.

 Because the front door opens onto Sixth Street foot traffic, it is sometimes in demand for events such as textbook buy-back events appealing to the student community.

 The sanctuary is traditional in layout with high interior wood beam ceilings and wooden pews and remarkable for qualities as a “live” concert hall.
 It has a very long reverberation delay and is commonly used as a recording space for musical groups.
 It is equipped with sound system and functions well for events that are in a traditional lecture format.
 It is provided with forced air heat and air conditioning and good air movement.
 It is handicapped accessible (via elevator from foyer) with a unisex bathroom on the same floor and expanded toilet facilities on the lower level.